thanhnct/thanhnct/README.md

 - **System Design**

 ### 🚀 Notable Projects & Achievements
-- Led a successful migration from a legacy WebForm CMS to a modular monolith architecture, enabling my company to efficiently run over 20 websites on a unified platform.
+- Led a successful migration from a legacy WebForm CMS (.NET Framework) to a Modular Monolith architecture using .NET Core, enabling the company to efficiently run and maintain over 20 websites on a unified platform.
+Additionally, independently built and optimized the web system to achieve a 20x performance improvement, significantly enhancing its ability to handle concurrent users with stable and efficient operation.

 ### 👨‍💻 Leadership
 - Team leader experienced in guiding and mentoring a small team, fostering collaboration, and delivering high-quality solutions.